kevinsa/leapblog-api/README.md

  ### User Interface

  - Styling needs some love due to me not catching the link to the design concept until the last minute.
-Continue migrating styles from index.css to styled components and reduce the dependenacy on index.css while making the components/container marked more semantic
+Continue migrating styles from index.css to styled components and reduce the dependenacy on index.css while making the components/container mark up more semantic

+ - Dates on comments and blog posts can be displayed in a more user friendly format.
+Bring in a library like momentjs and provide better formatting (ie 2 days ago)

  - Refactor to connecting container components to redux like BlogPostList.
 This would clean up alot of the passing around of callbacks and logged in user state.